makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 ![WBC 2017](/images/IMG_6648.jpeg)
 *Tokyo Dome, 2017 World Baseball Classic*

 Turns out, it was a great investment indeed.
 I had the time of my life, watching a back-and-forth game between Team Japan and Team Netherlands.
-I met some interesting people, explored the city, and went home with an Andrelton Simmons autograph.
-Most importantly, it inspired my
+I met some fellow baseball enthusiasts from around the world, explored the city (one year later, I moved to Tokyo!), and went home with an Andrelton Simmons autograph.
+Most importantly, it inspired me to continue travelling for baseball